midlantica/LovelyBunchOfCoconuts/content/memes/quotes/islamophobia-a-word-created-by-fascists.md

 ---
-title: 'Islamophobia a word created by fascists'
+title: 'Islamophobia a word created by Fascists'
 ---

 ![Islamophobia a word created by fascists 1](/memes/quotes/islamophobia-a-word-created-by-fascists.jpg)

-ISLAMOPHOBIA, a word created by, FASCISTS and used by COWARDS to manipulate MORONS - Christopher Hitchens
+"Islamophobia, a word created by, Fascists and used by Cowards to manipulate Morons" - Christopher Hitchens